mozilla/wagtail-localize-smartling/README.md

         content_obj = job.translation_source.get_source_instance()

-        # IMPORTANT: if your translatable objets include some where a visual
+        # IMPORTANT: if your translatable objects include some where a visual
         # context is not available or appropriate (eg a Snippet, rather than
         # a Page), then your settings.VISUAL_CONTEXT_CALLBACK function should
         # raise IncapableVisualContextCallback with an explaination